coala/projects/data/projects/roberta_external_source.md

 #### Milestones

-##### GSOC 2017 COMMUNITY BONDING (May 4 - May 30)
+##### PREPARATION/BONDING (May 4 - May 30)

-* Familiarity with the OpenRoberta partner project is established and a method for external access is designed
+* Familiarity with the OpenRoberta partner project is established and a method for external access is designed and implemented in a basic fashion
-* A design goal is reached with the coala project on how to integrate external data sources into the coala web page
+* A design goal is reached with the coala project on how to integrate external data sources into the coala web page, including mock-ups and a prototype implementation for the UI

-##### GSOC 2017 Phase 1 (May 30 - June 30)
+##### CODING PHASE 1 (May 30 - June 30)

 * A bear for downloaded NEPO-programs is created that checks for certain simple properties of the program, like nesting depths and whether any part of the program tree is undefined.

-##### GSOC 2017 Phase 2 (June 30 - July 28)
+The specific properties shall be defined in the GSoC application.
 * The infrastructure for downloading external resources through the web interface is established and working in a basic fashion

+##### CODING PHASE 2 (June 30 - July 28)

 * A NEPO program stored on the Open Roberta Lab can be checked from the web interface

-##### GSOC 2017 FINAL (July 28 - August 29)

 * The infrastructure for downloading external resources through the web interface is well documented and loaders for other resource locations can easily be added

+##### CODING PHASE 3 (July 28 - August 29)

 * A NEPO program stored on the Open Roberta Lab can be checked from the web interface and a user receives useful advice about the quality of their project
+* A github repository can be checked from the web interface.
+A useful collection of bears is chosen using github's project language hints.